clausejs/clausejs/README.md

 ## Why Specky

+Specky can do a lot more than just data validation and function signature checking.

-Specky's goal is to provide the defining contract/protocol for your JS app.
-By writing a set of specs for your app *once*, you can get a lot of leverage out your effort, including
+Specky's goal is to provide the defining contract for your JS app.
+By asking you to write some specs for your project *once*, Specky strives at getting as much leverage out your effort as possible, including

-- Clearly-defined expectations for your app's functions and data structures
+- Design by Contract Clearly-defined expectations for your app's functions and data structures
 - **Runtime validation** for your data and functions (compile-time analysis may be possible in the future)
 - Advanced **data conformation** (parsing) that simplifies your data processing code
 - **Automatic generation of API documentation** for your app (via [specky-docgen](packages/specky-docgen), WIP)